B.A., Physics, The College of Wooster, Wooster, Ohio

 Selected recent publications (*indicates F&M student co-author):

-E. Gagnon, J. K. Krebs, and A. L. Lytle, "Selective control of excitation pathways of up-converted fluorescent states using a broadband laser and a spectral mask," submitted to Journal of the Optical Society of America B
+E. Gagnon, J. K. Krebs, and A. L. Lytle, "Selective control of excitation pathways of up-converted fluorescent states using a broadband laser and a spectral mask," to be published in the Journal of the Optical Society of America B

 E. Gagnon, C. D. Brown*, and A. L. Lytle, "Effects of detector size and position on a test of Born's rule using a three-slit experiment," Phys.
 Rev. A 90, 013832 (2014).